 CREDIT COUNSELING & DEBT CONSOLIDATION

-For our first-time homebuyer and foreclosure clients we also offer credit and debt consolidation counseling services.
+For our first-time homebuyer and foreclosure clients, we also offer credit and debt counseling services.
 This service goes beyond the basics that are introduced under the Financial Capacity

 Building Services.
 In addition to reviewing your tri-merged report, we assist you in resolving errors and omissions that impact your credit score and can impede your ability to obtain the lowest possible loan rate.
 We review your income, expenses and current debt and prepare a detailed summary of your household budget.
 Together we analyze your spending budget and work on solutions to reduce your debt and improve your credit score by establishing a Credit Rebuilding Plan.